MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-route-network-traffic.md

 For BGP to work, you must do the following steps:

-1. Add BGP peer for the L3 connection using the **Add-SCBGPPeer** cmdlet.
+1. Add BGP peer for the L3 connection.
+Add BGP peer for the L3 connection using the **Add-SCBGPPeer** cmdlet.

   *Example*: Add-SCBGPPeer -Name "peer1" -PeerIPAddress "12.13.14.15" -PeerASN 15 -VMNetworkGateway $VmNetworkGateway